Roadmap Visualizations That Your Stakeholders Will Love

 Common examples of how color coding can be used in formats like Gantt charts include communicating status; green typically being complete, orange in progress, red not started or late.
 Another is using color, shapes, or icons to associate roadmap tasks to overarching themes, such as a padlock for security and login features.

-Image of roadmap in a Visor Gantt chart, with bars color coded based on Jira issue type:
+Roadmap in a Visor Gantt chart, with bars color coded based on Jira issue type

 Here’s another example, again from Visor, where the user has colored both the RAG Status and Status fields to indicate how each issue is progressing: